ashish0kumar/fzfm/README.md

   `cat`)
 - [`nvim`](https://github.com/neovim/neovim) - For text editing (fallback to `nano`)
 - A media opener like `wslview`, `xdg-open`, or `open`
+- [nerd fonts](https://www.nerdfonts.com/) - For proper icon rendering in the terminal

 ## Installation